henrik242/musicbrowser/musicbrowser/README.txt

   index.php, e.g. 'slimserverPlayer' => "12:56:AE:1E:12:04",
 - Music Browser should support Slimserver playback now.

 Troubleshooting
 ---------------

 - I only get a blank screen!
 Set 'debug' => true in index.php, you might see some helpful info.
 Also look into your web server's error.log.

 - Only 130 seconds of my songs are played!
 Set max_execution_time = 0 in php.ini.

 - I need password controlled access.
 Your web server can provide this.
-Google for ".htaccess" if you are using Apache, and "auth.backend.plain.userfile" if your are using Lighttpd.
+Google for ".htaccess" if you are using Apache, and "auth.backend.plain.userfile" if you are using Lighttpd.

-- Special characters (asian etc.) look weird
+- Unicode characters (asian etc.) look weird.
-Try replacing 'iso-8859-1' with 'utf-8' in the "charset" configuration in index.php
+Try replacing "iso-8859-1" with "utf-8" in the 'charset' configuration in index.php

+- PLS playlists with unicode names (asian etc.) doesn't play in WinAmp.
+Somehow WinAmp doesn't like unicode PLS playlist names, I assume it is a bug.
+Switch to M3U playlist, WinAmp will read this as it should.
+Also, PLS playlists will play just fine when opened in iTunes.

+- I get "Could not open URL - Error reaching slimserver" when trying to play on Squeezebox.
+Try opening the URL from the error message into a new browser window.
+You might see that you must lower your CSRF Protection Level in SqueezeCenter » Settings » Advanced » Security.

 Changelog
 ---------
 0.11-CVS
 - Bugfix: flash player support for UTF-8 link names
+- Shows covers for all folders when new config 'folderCovers' is enabled

 0.10 (2008-02-08)
 - Bugfix: Download URL's were broken (bug #1889393)